Chewbacca: Video games

 Chewbacca is a playable character in a variety of video games, including Masters of Teräs Käsi, Star Wars Battlefront II, Star Wars Battlefront: Renegade Squadron, Star Wars Battlefront: Elite Squadron, and the 2017 version of Star Wars Battlefront II.
 The Wookiee is also playable in the Lego Star Wars games Lego Star Wars: The Video Game, Lego Star Wars II: The Original Trilogy, Lego Star Wars III: The Clone Wars, Lego Star Wars: The Force Awakens and Lego Star Wars: The Skywalker Saga.

 Other

 The 1978 television program Star Wars Holiday Special introduces Chewbacca's family, including his wife Mallatobuck, his son Lumpawarrump, and his father Attichitcuk, who is the chief of the Kaapauku Tribe.
 The program features a story in which Chewbacca and Han travel to Kashyyyk to celebrate Life Day, while trying to prevent Darth Vader from spoiling the holiday.
-Chewbacca also appeared in the animated segment, The Story of the Faithful Wookiee.
-Chewbacca and his companions receive unexpected help from Boba Fett in searching for the mystical talisman.
-Fett presents himself as an ally to the heroes however, Chewbacca does not trust him and this is later proven right when R2-D2 intercepts a transmission between Darth Vader and Fett.
-Ever since the Expanded Universe was rebranded "Legends" in 2014, the special is not part of the Star Wars story canon.
+In the animated segment of the special, The Story of the Faithful Wookiee, Chewbacca and his companions search for a mystical talisman.

-In the 2024 Simpsons short May the 12th Be with You, Chewbacca appears, voiced by Chris Edgerly.
+Chewbacca appears in the 2024 Simpsons short May the 12th Be with You, voiced by Chris Edgerly.